SeaBuffalo/D3-with-React/README.md

-# Stylized-Scatter-Plot
+# Stylized-Line-Graph
-Stylized scatter plot using D3 and React showing correlation of iris flower qualities.
-This data was pulled from the [Iris Dataset](https://archive.ics.uci.edu/ml/datasets/Iris).
+Stylized line graph using D3 and React showing temperature in degrees celcius in San Francisco over one week.
+This data was pulled from [Data Canvas](https://grayarea.org/initiative/data-canvas-sense-your-city/).